intel-analytics/ipex-llm/ppml/tdx/tdx-vm/README.md

-replace '/path/to/OVMF_VARS.fd' with the desired destination of OVMF_VARS.fd replace '/path/to/vmlinuz' with the absolute path of '~/vmlinuz-jammy' replace '/path/to/td-guest-ubuntu-22.04.qcow2' with the absolute path of '~/td-guest-ubuntu-22.04.qcow2' replace '/usr/bin/qemu-system-x86_64' with the desired destination of qemu-system-x86_64 replace '<vcpu placement='static'>1</vcpu>' with '<vcpu placement='static'>8</vcpu>' replace '<topology sockets='1' cores='1' threads='1'/>' with '<topology sockets='1' cores='8' threads='1'/>'
+replace '/path/to/OVMF_VARS.fd' with the desired destination of OVMF_VARS.fd replace '/path/to/vmlinuz' with the absolute path of '~/vmlinuz-jammy' replace '/path/to/td-guest-ubuntu-22.04.qcow2' with the absolute path of '~/td-guest-ubuntu-22.04.qcow2' replace '/usr/bin/qemu-system-x86_64' with the desired destination of qemu-system such as /usr/libexec/qemu-kvm replace '<vcpu placement='static'>1</vcpu>' with '<vcpu placement='static'>8</vcpu>' replace '<topology sockets='1' cores='1' threads='1'/>' with '<topology sockets='1' cores='8' threads='1'/>'
 ```